WWE News: Reason Why WWE Won’t Push Braun Strowman Into WWE Universal Title Picture

 Not to mention that monster heels are notorious for losing a lot of momentum on WWE programming after their first big loss.
 WWE has built up Braun Strowman over the past six months as the most dominant force in WWE, but putting over Roman Reigns shouldn’t be the ultimate goal, especially with some of the better opportunities still left out there for Strowman.
 Potential feuds with Goldberg or Brock Lesnar could be big money makers for WWE down the line.

-If WWE scraps their plans for Roman Reigns vs. Braun Strowman for good, there are still many matches for Strowman to be a part of at Wrestlemania.
+If WWE scraps their plans for Roman Reigns vs. Braun Strowman for good, there are still many matches for Strowman to be a part of at WrestleMania.
 Depending on what happens at the WWE Royal Rumble, Braun vs. The Undertaker is still a strong possibility if WWE officials decide that is best for both men.
-Strowman could dominate the “Andre the Giant Memorial Battle Royal” to give him his first Wrestlemania moment.
+Strowman could dominate the “Andre the Giant Memorial Battle Royal” to give him his first WrestleMania moment.

-WWE has done a good job building Braun Strowman as a monster heel on Raw over the past few months, so to end his storyline at Wrestlemania 33 because Roman Reigns needs help improving his dynamic with the WWE Universe seems like a waste of Braun Strowman’s long-term potential to be a star for the company.
+WWE has done a good job of building Braun Strowman as a monster heel on Raw over the past few months, so to end his storyline at WrestleMania 33 because Roman Reigns needs help improving his dynamic with the WWE Universe seems like a waste of Braun Strowman’s long-term potential to be a star for the company.

-Of course, Strowman will have to lose a big match eventually, but Wrestlemania 33 is too soon to take away his momentum when he has just begun to earn his spot in WWE’s main event scene.
-The WWE Universal Championship match may be too much, but he may be ready by WWE Summerslam if given a chance.
+Of course, Strowman will have to lose a big match eventually, but WrestleMania 33 is too soon to take away his momentum when he has just begun to earn his spot in WWE’s main event scene.
+The WWE Universal Championship match may be too much, but he may be ready by WWE SummerSlam if given a chance.

 [Featured Image by WWE]